Compass/compass/import-once/README.md

 expect them to behave and provides a considerable performance improvement for some sass projects.

+**Note**: Although this plugin is maintained by compass, it can be used without compass in any Sass-based project.

 ## Installation

 Or add this line to your application's Gemfile if you have one: